LukasXperiaZ/DLNLP2025-Group07/distilBERT/README.md

 How the training of DistilBERT_small was done:
 ===
+0. We make use of the distillation research project on the huggingface [github](https://github.com/huggingface/transformers-research-projects/tree/main/distillation).
 1. Preprocess a subset of the english wikipedia in `extract_wikipedia_data.ipynb`
     * We only add sentences from an article if it contains at least 3 words.
     * Since we do not use all articles, we sample them randomly.